 This is a great recipe to make and keep in the freezer.
-The quantities can be doubled to be able to freeze more portions, just use a 24cm (9½ in) square pan.
+The quantities can be doubled to be able to freeze more portions; just use a 24cm (9½ in) square tin.

-Cut two sheets of baking parchment larger than the baking pan so that they can be laid across one another and overhang the edges of the pan on all sides.
-Press well into the corners of the pan.
+First line the container with two pieces of cling film/plastic wrap so they are laid across one another and large enough to overhang the edges of the container on all sides.
+Press well into the corners of the container.

 For the base

-In a medium bowl, combine the chocolate crumbs and the sugar.
+In a medium bowl, combine the chocolate crumbs and sugar.
 Stir in the butter to coat the crumbs.
-Spread evenly in the pan pressing well into the corners.
+Now spread evenly in the container, pressing well into the corners.
 Freeze while making the filling.

 For the filling

-Remove the ice cream or frozen yogurt from the freezer to soften a little.
+Remove the ice cream or frozen yogurt from the freezer to soften a little while preparing the strawberries.

-Slice the strawberries and put into a small bowl.
-Toss with the sugar then let stand for 10 minutes, stirring occasionally.
+Slice the strawberries and put in a small bowl.
+Toss with the sugar and leave for 10 minutes, tossing occasionally.